Jury orders J&J to pay $4.7 billion in Missouri asbestos cancer case

 The verdict is the largest J&J has faced to date over allegations that its talc-based products cause cancer.
 J&J is battling some 9,000 talc cases.

-Thursday’s massive verdict, handed down in the Circuit Court of the City of St. Louis, was comprised of $550 million in compensatory damages and $4.14 billion in punitive damages.
+Thursday’s massive verdict, handed down in the Circuit Court of the City of St. Louis, was comprised of $550 million in compensatory damages and $4.14 billion in punitive damages, according to an online broadcast of the trial by Courtroom View Network.

-The jury’s decision followed more than five weeks of testimony by nearly a dozen experts on both sides, according to an online broadcast of the trial by Courtroom View Network.
+The jury’s decision followed more than five weeks of testimony by nearly a dozen experts on both sides.

 The women and their families said decades-long use of Baby Powder and other cosmetic talc products caused their diseases.
 They allege the company knew its talc was contaminated with asbestos since at least the 1970s but failed to warn consumers about the risks.